Why does Penélope Cruz eat salt during filming?

 For her part, the singer Katy Perry has also acknowledged in several interviews that she feels the need to eat something sweet when she goes on stage, and that she is so afraid that sugar will cause cavities that she brushes her teeth obsessively, a minimum six times a day.

-Mariah Carey’s hobbies are somewhat more extravagant than those of her peers, when the interpreter travels she always asks for a dozen vials of Fiji water; several bottles of Chardonnay, a dozen regular and sugar-free Coca-Colas, a dozen vanilla protein drinks, Pellegrino mineral water, several lemons and honey, as well as several packages of sugar-free gum.
+The manias of Mariah Carey they are somewhat more extravagant than those of her companions, when the interpreter travels she always asks for a dozen ampoules of Fiji water; several bottles of Chardonnay, a dozen regular and sugar-free Coca-Colas, a dozen vanilla protein drinks, Pellegrino mineral water, several lemons and honey, as well as several packages of sugar-free gum.

 Another habit that the diva has is that during the break from her concerts she feels the need to eat a menu of cheeseburgers, ‘nuggets’ and fries.
 His passion for ‘fast food’ is such that this Christmas he has even starred in a campaign for McDonald’s.